 To help you find a specialized treatment center, click the following link: Treatment Centers Specializing in Thrombosis or Thrombophilia and Hemophilia Treatment Centers

-The American Venous Forum has a useful tool to help you find a vascular surgeon, or to provide more information about venous disease.
+The Society for Vascular Surgery has a useful tool to help you find a vascular surgeon, or to provide more information about venous disease.

 To access this information, follow this link: Find a Vascular Surgeon

 National Society of Genetic Counselors